Bugs are like the uninvited house guest that always shows up to the family barbecue. They're annoying, rude, and abrasive.

 And you've learned—through trial and error—you're better off just ignoring them.
 Luckily, we've got a solution to keep them away that has nothing to do with harmful, expensive chemicals and everything to do with food.
 Want to make your smooth, bug bite-free skin even better?
-Check out these 25 Healthy Foods That Give You Glowing Skin!
+Check out these foods for healthy skin!

 First, The Worst

 Some ants have a serious sweet tooth.
 Cookies, cupcakes, candy, jam…if it's got sugar, ants are on their way and bringing an appetite.
-Instead, check out these 27 Best Snacks for Summer Outings!
+Instead, check out these best snacks for summer outings!

 Chances are you've already written this one off—after all, a glass of vino is one of the finer things in life.
 However, just because fruit flies and beetles have a thing for booze, doesn't mean you have to forgo them all together.
 Just sip smart.
 Put the cork back into the wine bottle.
 If something spills, clean it up.
 Buy bottles or cans over a keg and the good old red Solo cup.